erlingstaff/algorithm-analyzer/README.md

 # algorithm-analyzer

-# # An attempt to progrematically analyze an algorithm's Big O notation
+An attempt to progrematically estimate an algorithm's Big O notation